 First Year ORDINARY BOARD MEMBERS

 While the first year position has no specific role, much like other Ordinary Board Members, they are there to assist with any and all aspects of the board and most importantly act as representatives for their year group.
 The First Year Ord Board position is also an excellent opportunity to get experience of how the society runs.
-Unlike other positions First Year Ordinary Board Members are elected in October rather than in May.
+Unlike other positions, First Year Ordinary Board Members are selected by the Board in October rather than elected by the membership in May.